Responsibility to Our People

 Making Diversity at Sea Sustainable

-▪ Separate toilets for female seafarers
+▪ Provision of separate toilet facilities for female seafarers

 Board Diversity